-You might already have this insurance on your credit card policy, so it's worth checking that with your credit card issuer.
+You might already have a travel insurance on your credit card policy, so it's worth checking that with your credit card issuer.
 They will need to send you a letter (per post or e-mail), which explicitly states that your travel insurance covers Russia for the duration of your trip (e.g. Russian visa validity period).

 Citizens of all other countries, including USA, Canada, EU states, Australia, New Zealand, and Japan will need to buy a travel insurance that has medical and health coverage valid for the duration of their visa validity.
 This insurance can be bought through any insurance agency directly or online and usually costs about €30-€50 per week.

-EU, UK, Australian and Japanese citizens are recommend to use Columbus Direct.
+UK citizens are recommend to use Columbus Direct.
 Their plans start at about €40 per week and basically have some of the lowest prices available.
 You can apply online and your travel insurance document will arrive straight to your mailbox in a few minutes.
 You can then print it out and bring it, along with the other documents needed, to apply for the Russian visa.

 Citizens of Germany can use HanseMerkur reisekrankenversicherung.
 The thing with Germany is that most insurers take ages to send you the documents and you don't want to be waiting for several days to get your insurance.
-HanseMerkur does the full package online for €17 and it's instant and valid for the whole year.
+HanseMerkur offers the full package online for only about €10 and it's instant and valid for the whole year.
 This insurance is also accepted by the Russian consulate (they have a list of insurance providers they accept on the consulate's website).